wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragonspawn-green.md

 <ins>Charge.</ins> The greenspawn bull-rushes its full movement.
 If the target fails to dodge, it takes damage (2D6), is pushed back and is knocked prone.

-<ins>Rake.</ins> The greenspawn makes two melee attacks (1D6) with its blade-like wings and then jumps back nearby not triggering an attack of opportunity from its target.
+<ins>Rake.</ins> The greenspawn makes two melee attacks (1D6) with its blade-like wings and then jumps back nearby.

 <ins>Throw.</ins> The greenspawn attempts to grapple a creature and bite it.
 On a success, it inflicts bite (1D6) and poison (1D6) damage.
-The target is then thrown nearby, taking damage (x).
+The target is then thrown nearby, taking damage (1D6) on impact and falling prone.

 <ins>Poison Cloud (recharge 2/6).</ins> The greenspawn exhale poison gas around it, providing total cover.
 Each creature in the area or ending their turn in the area must make a saving throw vs poison or take poison damage (3D6) and be poisoned until the end of their next turn.
 The cloud has 1/4 chance of dissipating each turn.